Why Do I Cry When I Poop?

 Some steps to make your poop normal size:

-• Increase your intake of fiber-rich foods, such as whole grains, fresh vegetables, and fresh fiber rich fruits.
+• Increase your intake of fiber-rich foods, such as whole grains, fresh vegetables and fresh fiber rich fruits.
 Fiber adds bulk to stool, which actually makes it easier to pass.
-Try to add a serving or two to your routine or daily diet to see if it actually improves how frequently you poop.
+Try to add a serving or two to your routine or daily diet to see if it improves how frequently you poop.

 • Increase your physical activity(exercise) level.
 Examples include regular walking, swimming, or other physical activities that can stimulate additional movement in the bowels.

-• Try eating several small meals or small amounts of meals throughout the day instead of very large meals or portions at one sitting.
+• Try eating several small meals or small amounts of meals throughout the day instead of very large meals or portions in one sitting.
 This can easily reduce the volume of food that your intestines process at a time and ideally perfectly maintain your blood sugar at consistent levels.

 • Try going to the bathroom after drinking water at consistent times each day.
 An example could include in the early morning and at night when you get home from work or school.
 Provide yourself a few valuable anxiety-free moments to go, but try not to sit long time on the toilet, for more than 10 minutes.
 Straining or struggling to poop or push so hard can do more harm than good.